-2.47 In terms of Green Belt, the 'countryside' is the landscape outside of the current development limits, and which is generally defined by key characteristics such as hedgerow networks, varying field patterns, presence/absence of woodland, downland character,

-- 2.48 This assessment is based on the key landscape characteristics of the site and its surroundings as well as the visual context as described above. - 2.49 Sites that are highly representative of the key landscape characteristics, and exhibit them in good condition, make a stronger contribution towards safeguarding the countryside than land that is less representative of the landscape character area or contains features that are in poorer condition.
-This allows a relative and qualitative 'value' element to be applied to landscapes. - 2.50 The matter of 'encroachment' is also a judgement that considers whether or not built form (such as residential development and/or related urbanising features such as street lighting, road signs, road infrastructure, etc.) is found in the site or affects it and also the degree to which it has preserved the key characteristics or severed them from the wider countryside.
-A site which has limited or no urbanising influences has a stronger role in safeguarding countryside. - 2.51 Finally, encroachment can also be prohibited by the presence or absence of particular natural or man-made features that separate existing settlement edges from the wider countryside.
-Typically, it is large man-made features such as dual carriageways or motorways.
-Natural features might include woodland, large water bodies such as lakes and rivers or deep, steeply sloped valleys.
-Such features may border a site or be contained wholly or partially within it. - 2.52 However, natural features in particular, including woodland, rivers or ridgelines, may suffer a loss of their integrity as prominent features within the landscape if development is progressed upon, or near, them.
-These features should therefore be safeguarded. - Purpose 4: To Preserve the Setting and Special Character of Historic Towns - 2.53 The subject of setting and special character in the context of historic towns should be examined on a site by site basis, by specialist heritage consultants.
-However, the conservation area local heritage designation allows the assessment to acknowledge that historic cores exist. - Purpose 5: to Assist in Urban Regeneration, by Encouraging the Recycling of Derelict and Other Urban Land - 2.54 The consultation exercise considers sites within the Green Belt as well as the redevelopment of urban land with the presumption in favour of development opportunities outside the Green Belt.
+- 2.48 In terms of Green Belt, the 'countryside' is the landscape outside of the current development limits, and which is generally defined by key characteristics such as hedgerow networks, varying field patterns, presence/absence of woodland, downland character, topographical features or open space, etc. Countryside is likely to be undeveloped land that is typically rural and often managed for agriculture or forestry, or simply kept as an open natural or semi-natural landscape.
+It may, however, contain man-made features such as historic landmarks or isolated properties, or even larger areas of settlement. - 2.49 This assessment is based on the key landscape characteristics of the site and its surroundings as well as the visual context as described above. - 2.50 Sites that are highly representative of the key landscape characteristics, and exhibit them in good condition, make a stronger contribution towards safeguarding the countryside than land that is less representative of the landscape character area or contains features that are in poorer condition.
+This allows a relative and qualitative 'value' element to be applied to landscapes. - 2.51 The matter of 'encroachment' is also a judgement that considers whether or not built form (such as residential development and/or related urbanising features such as street lighting, road signs, road infrastructure, etc.) is found in the site or affects it and also the degree to which it has preserved the key characteristics or severed them from the wider countryside.
+A site which has limited or no urbanising influences has a stronger role in safeguarding countryside. - 2.52 Finally, encroachment can also be prohibited by the presence or absence of particular natural or man-made features that separate existing settlement edges from the wider countryside.
+Typically, it is large man-made features such as dual carriageways, or motorways; natural features might include woodland, large water bodies such as lakes and rivers or deep, steeply sloped valleys.
+Such features may border a site or be contained wholly or partially within it. - 2.53 However, natural features in particular including woodland, rivers or ridgelines, may suffer a loss of their integrity as prominent features within the landscape if development is progressed upon, or near, them.
+These features should therefore be safeguarded.

+Purpose 4: To Preserve the Setting and Special Character of Historic Towns

+2.54 The subject of setting and special character in the context of historic towns should be examined on a site by site basis, by specialist heritage consultants.
+However, the conservation area local heritage designation allows the assessment to acknowledge that historic cores exist.

+Purpose 5: to Assist in Urban Regeneration, by Encouraging the Recycling of Derelict and Other Urban Land.

+2.55 The consultation exercise considers sites within the Green Belt as well as the redevelopment of urban land with the presumption in favour of development opportunities outside the Green Belt.